lilemmy29/Netflix-Global-Growth-Analysis/README.md

 - **Methodology:** Data visualization and trend analysis.
 - **Key Findings:** Content additions started increasing in 2015, peaking in 2020 with 1,400 additions.
 July had the highest number of content additions (819), followed by December (797) and October (765).

+## Limitations

+- The dataset used for this analysis was last updated in 2020.
+Therefore, the analysis may not reflect the most current trends or additions on Netflix.

 ## How to Explore the Analysis

 ### Step 1: Clone or Fork the Repository